 I notice that it takes a while to pop up.
 Why is that?

 How fast a pop-up takes depends on several factors: 1.
 Your internet speed 2.
 The number of extensions installed in your browser 3.
 The number of tabs opened 4.
 The processing power of your computer 5.
 How fast the page loads (the pop-up loads after the page is loaded) 6.
 The UMBrella search (in many cases, the extension runs a search in UMBrella in the backend).
 See minimal technical requirements.

 I don’t see the Lean Library icon in my browser toolbar.

+It's probably not pinned to your browser toolbar.
 In Chrome: click on pushpin beside your extension to pin it to the browser toolbar.